bkw777/rgb2vga/README.md

 # Directions
 ## Building the PCB
-- Cut and remove pin #6 from the 2x5 pin coco3 rgb connector before soldering.
+- Remove pin #6 from the 2x5 coco3 rgb connector before soldering.
 Pin #6 is the center pin on the bottom row, opposite/away from the polarity notch.
-The easiest way is to cut the pin on the back side and then pull the pin out from the front.
+Because pin #5 is in the way, the easiest way is to cut the pin flush on the back side and then pull the remaining pin out from the front.
-- Solder the LM1881 before any of the other parts around it.
+- Solder the LM1881 U1 before any of the other parts around it.
-- Solder SW2 on the bottom before soldering the trim pot R24.
+- Solder the Artifact switch SW2 before soldering the trim pot R24.
+- Solder the 3-pin J7 on the bottom and flush-cut the legs on top before soldering the resistors on the top side.
 - Solder remaining parts in any order.

 ## Programming the DE0-Nano